dskrypa/cli_command_parser/_src/parameters.rst

 TriFlag
 -------

-A trinary / ternary Flag.
+:class:`.TriFlag` is a trinary / ternary Flag.
 While :ref:`parameters:Flag` only supports 1 constant when provided, with 1 default if not provided, this class accepts a pair of constants for the primary and alternate values to store, along with a separate default.

 A typical use case is that there is some functionality that may be automatically enabled or disabled, but users should be able to explicitly enable / disable it as well.
 To support this, the default behavior results in None being